TIBCOSoftware/snappydata/docs/howto.md

 **Inferring schema from data file**

 A schema for the table can be inferred from the data file.
-In this case, you need not create a table before loading the data.
-In the code snippet below, we create a DataFrame for a Parquet file and then use saveAsTable API to create a table with data loadedfrom it
+In this case, you do not need to create a table before loading the data.
+In the code snippet below, we create a DataFrame for a Parquet file and then use saveAsTable API to create a table with data loaded from it.
 ```
     val customerDF = snSession.read.parquet(s"quickstart/src/main/resources/customerparquet")
     // props1 map specifies the properties for the table to be created